 The following checklist will help you remember all the little things ahead of time.
 It’s so easy to forget to reserve a place for the dog while you’re away, or to make hair cut appointments during a stylists’ busiest time.

-The Ultimate Holiday Checklist
+Your Holiday Checklist

 - Make holiday reservations – remember the pets.